Skip to content

 def on_any_change(event):

-Key-Scoped Listener
+ID-Scoped Listener

 python

-def on_sql_change(event):
+def on_payments_change(event):

-print(f"sqlalchemy.engine level changed to {event.level}")
+print(f"acme.payments level changed to {event.level}")

-Level Resolution Chain (Python)
+Level Resolution

-2. Logger's own base level
+2. Logger's base level

 5. System fallback: INFO